 Well, guess what, there IS an alternative.

 Finding organic chicken feed in-stores is, most of the time, an impossible feat.
-Then, when you do find it, it’s too expensive for you to even consider picking up.
-Yup, the struggle is real – but do not panic!
+Then, if you do find it, it is too expensive to even consider picking up.
+Yes, the struggle is real – but do not panic!
 We have a solution for you.

 Homemade, Organic Chicken Feed

 Chickens are foragers, yes, foragers!
 Meaning they’ll eat small bugs and mice as well as tomatoes and grass.
 They’ll most likely eat up everything in your garden if you let them.

 You can easily feed your backyard chickens name-brand feed, but they won’t get the benefits that come with organic feed.
 Chickens literally can eat most scraps in your kitchen.
 Even common household foods that you hardly use.
 Some ingredients you can include in your feed include the following:

 - Wheat (hard or soft): This helps to provide energy, protein, lysine, and tryptophan, which is found in higher concentrations within wheat than corn.

 - Peas: When you add in peas to your feed, you need to be sure the peas do not make up more than 20% to 30% of the entire batch of feed.
 If you add too many peas, your chickens may have trouble digesting the protein.
 The benefits of adding peas include a good source of protein, fiber, and amino acids, as well as energy.
 If you’re feeling ambitious and have space, try planting a patch of pea shrubs (Caragana Arborescens), a nitrogen-fixing crop that your chickens will find quite tasty!

 - Weeds: Yes, move your chickens to that plot of land you’re too lazy to go weed this weekend.
 Your chickens will go crazy and weed it all away for you!
 Not only is it free, most of the weeds in your yard will provide loads of vitamins, minerals, and other nutrients to your flock.